 Whilst it seems unlikely such a scam could be pulled off today, the lack of media coverage in 1912 makes it more credible.

 Only one film survives of the Titanic and the photo record is also scant.
-With the two ships extremely similar, only the most eagle-eyed would ever have spotted the swap.
+With the two ships extremely similar, it is argued that only the most eagle-eyed would ever have spotted the swap.

 Whilst the wreck of the Titanic found in 1985 provided some evidence in favour of the swap theory, more emerged that suggest the ship found at the bottom of the Atlantic really was the Titanic.

 The Titanic’s identification number - 401, is stamped in multiple places on the wreck, and on furniture and other artefacts found by salvagers.
 Could the swap really have been so elaborate to include swapping furniture and decor between the two ships?

 Differences between the ships